Google U-turns on gambling policy

 The implications are many.
 Advertisers with a valid licence will be able to start advertising almost immediately and so increase their own UK market shares.
 But affiliates and major brands - who found ways of getting gambling ads out during the ban - will ultimately face increased costs-per-click and acquisition costs.
 This is not so much a problem for the major brands, but it will certainly make competing in the marketplace more difficult for the affiliates.

-to boost search engine users
+Microsoft in bids to boost search engine users

 Microsoft is making some firm attempts to win over search engine users from Google.
 Facebook users can now search the web using Microsoft's search engine without even leaving the social network.